-February 2020 - American Heart Month
+February 2021 - American Heart Month

-A healthy heart is within everyone's reach.
+A healthy heart is within your reach.
 You know the rules: get active, eat more fruits and vegetables and keep blood pressure and cholesterol levels in check.

 Use our Wellness Calendar as your heart healthy guide this month!
 Track the days you read a fact or completed a tip by circling that date.
-Submit this completed calendar to our 2nd floor wellness desk by March 1 for a chance to win a \$129 MYZONE Heart Rate Tracking Wearable!
-Learn more about MYZONE at Body Zone at bodyzonesports.com/myzone.
+Submit this completed calendar to Guest Services by March 1 for a chance to win a \$129 MYZONE heart rate tracker wearable.
+Learn more about MYZONE at Body Zone here: bodyzonesports.com/myzone.